 Most people have heard of bipolar disorder, and many know at least one person who suffers from some form of the condition.
 Few, however, understand its full effects or how it is treated.
-If you have a loved one who is dealing with the disorder of any severity, it can be helpful to better understand the bipolar treatment that they might be receiving.
+If you have a loved one who is dealing with a disorder of any severity, it can be helpful to better understand the bipolar treatment they might be receiving.
 Once you learn more about bipolar medication effectiveness, you will have the insight you need to provide greater support for your loved one.

 It is not uncommon for people suffering from mental illnesses like depression or mania to take regular medications to control their symptoms.
 In fact, many bipolar 2 disorder patients are prescribed various kinds of medication to help them maintain a more normal life, while minimizing their hypomanic episodes.
 These medications can help to even out patients’ moods, and limit the impact the condition has in most areas of life.

-There are a number of different medications that can be used for these purposes, including drugs to stabilize mood, antipsychotics, anti-anxiety medications, and antidepressants:
+There are a number of different medications that can be used for these purposes, including drugs to stabilize mood, antipsychotics, anti-anxiety medications, and antidepressants.

 Lithium is an extremely effective medication used for controlling those wild mood swings.
 It is especially effective at preventing the high levels of mood that often prove so difficult for bipolar patients to cope with.
 The medication’s real drawback is that it is designed for long-term use, and takes several weeks before its effects are noticeable.
 In addition, patients must be regularly checked to ensure that there are no negative side effects.

 In addition to Lithium, the FDA has approved Lamictal for use in the treatment of adult patients suffering from bipolar disorder.
 This medication can extend the period between hypomania and mania episodes, but it more effective in reducing severe instances of low mood.
-Valproate is similar in its effects, and is more fast acting than lithium – making it a better short-term option.
+Valproate is similar in its effects, and is more fast-acting than lithium – making it a better short-term option.

 Though bipolar disorder 2 doesn’t involve episodes of psychosis, certain antipsychotic medications have proven effective in dealing with the depression that can accompany the less severe form of bipolar.
 For instance, many patients are prescribed antipsychotics such as Abilify, Saphris, and others to help minimize depressive phases and level out their moods.